 Chicken is borrrrrring, am I right?
-Has there ever been a chicken movement that could come close to rivaling the bacon or beef craze?
-There aren’t T-shirts like this made for chicken:
+There has never been a cult chicken following that could come close to rivaling the bacon or beef versions.
+For instance, there aren’t T-shirts like this made for chicken:

 So ok, we get it, chicken is boring.
-And of course, chicken is apparently very good for you.
+But it can also be cheap and a great source of protein.
 Luckily for you wonderful folks I have the quickest…the easiest… and somehow pretty healthy glaze recipe that will take this:

 That’s one FANCY chicken.

 WHAT?
 LANA, YOU MUST BE MAD.
 How can those three simple ingredients make a tasty sauce for my chicken?
 Trust me, it’s goooood.